sadegh15khedry/ML-Algorithms-From-Scratch/Principal-Component-Analysis/README.md

-# Linear Regression From The Scratch
+# Principal Component Analysis From The Scratch

 ## Introduction